 The Best-Selling Diesel Utility Vehicles in North America

 In 1974, Kubota Tractor Corp. launched the first 12-hp, four-wheel-drive compact tractor in the United States.
-Since 2004, Kubota RTVs have been the best-selling diesel utility vehicle in North America, according to Power Products Marketing’s North American Utility Vehicle Report.
-The Kubota RTV X-Series, introduced in late 2013, is the next generation lineup of diesel work utility vehicles.
+Since 2004, Kubota RTVs have been the best-selling diesel utility vehicles in North America, according to Power Products Marketing’s North American Utility Vehicle Report.
+The new RTV-X1120, Kubota’s latest addition to the line, is Kubota’s most well-equipped utility vehicle at the best price among its competition, says the company.
+Designed for the commercial customers who use these machines for heavy-duty work every day, the Kubota RTV-X1120 combines Kubota quality with enhanced power, torque and performance at a starting price point of $13,999 MSRP.

 Advice to Buyers